SHOW HOLDER -- Jennifer Moore

 HALTER CLASS RULES --

-1. OF Plastic Halter and Collectability classes will be judged simultaneously by two judges, with one judge basing decision on breed characteristics, conformation, and condition of the model, and the other judge basing decisions on the collectability, rarity, and condition of the model.
+1. All OF Plastic, OF Mini, OF Resin and OF China halter classes will be judged for breed and collectability simultaneously.
+Breed will be judged on anatomy, breed characteristics, conformation, and condition of the model.
+Collectability will be judged on the collectability, rarity, and condition of the model.

-2. COLLECTABILITY HALTER CLASSES, all horses must have a card giving the collectable information including name of mold, number in run, when produced, etc. Horses without collectability information may not be judged for collectability (this is at the judge's discretion and judges are not required to use a horse in a class without its collectability information).
-Non-realistic colors, Decorator colors and Woodgrains, etc. should be shown in the Unrealistic Class and will be judged only on collectability merits and will only be eligible to earn a non breed halter NAN card.
-Please limit documentation to no larger than 8.5 x 11 inches.
+3. COLLECTABILITY HALTER CLASSES, all horses must have a card giving the collectable information including name of mold, number in run, when produced, etc. Horses without collectability information may not be judged for collectability (this is at the judge's discretion and judges are not required to judge a horse in a class without its collectability information).

 BREED AND CLASS NOTES --